addola/NS3-HelperScripts/ns3helpers/README.md

 ----------------
 * These Python scripts were tested with Python 2.7 & 3.6 on Ubuntu 14 to Ubuntu 18 & Mac OS from High Sierra and later.

-* When I first designed this, you needed to to create an environment variable called `$NS3_ROOT_DIR` so that the scripts would only run if your current working directory is `ns3`'s root directory from which you run the `waf` tool.
+* When I first designed this, you needed to to create an environment variable called `$NS3_ROOT_DIR` so that the scripts would only run if your current working directory is `ns3`'s root directory from which you run the `waf` tool. *However*, I updated the scripts so that it checks if your current directory is an `ns3` root directory by checking for the presence of certain files and folders.

-    I did this by adding this line to `./bashrc` on Ubuntu, or `./bash_profile` on Mac OS.
-I also add a navigational alias to easily navigate to my `ns3` directory.
+    To create environment variables, or add aliases edit the file`./bashrc` on Ubuntu, or `./bash_profile` on Mac OS.
+I defined an environment variable and aliases for my `ns3` directory as follows: navigate to my `ns3` directory.
     ```bash
     export $NS3_ROOT_DIR=/home/adil/NS3Work
     alias gons='cd $NS3_ROOT_DIR'
     ```
-*  Under the directory `$NS3_ROOT_DIR/scratch` you must only have directories for every project you're working on.
+*  Under the directory `$NS3_ROOT_DIR/scratch` you *must* only have directories for every project you're working on.
+The reason for this is the way I designed the code that checks for the latest modified project.
+It is a file called `sort_dir.py`, and it checks all files in the directory under `scratch` and returns the directory name containing the latest modified project.

     Let us say I have `Project1`, `Project2`, and `Project3`, then content of `scratch` would look like this:
     ```bash
     ./scratch/
             Project1/